Four, No FIVE things to Look for in a Content Automation Solution

 1 .
 Data source flexibility

 In contrast, some solutions perform “smart” database-driven data imports and transformations using structured query language (SQL).
 They can accept data inputs in just about any form and format, then return the exact right output, in the right format, for the right document.
-These types of solutions not only eliminate the need for time-intensive manual data review and correction each quarter but also dramatically reduce the risk of errors.
+This type of solution significantly reduces the need for time-intensive manual data review each quarter and dramatically reduces the risk of errors.

 2. Data visualization

 Some content automation solutions offer only simple desktop publishing charting capabilities, like those in Microsoft Excel, which don’t allow for a high degree of customization.
 To get the look you want, you’ll likely need a professional graphic designer to make refinements using design software, such as Adobe InDesign.
-But those additional people hours can offset the efficiencies gained with your content automation solution.
-Some firms compromise by removing charts and graphics when they implement a content automation tool, in the name of efficiency.
-But dense materials full of text and numbers, which can be difficult for your audience to read and digest, aren’t the most effective sales tools.
-In fact, many firms rely on unique and compelling charts and graphs for differentiating themselves to their prospects.
+But those additional resource hours can offset the efficiencies gained with your content automation solution.
+Some firms compromise by removing charts and graphics when they implement a content automation tool.
+We consider this a mistake.
+Documents that are too dense with text and numbers can be difficult for your audience to digest, decreasing their value as sales tools.
+In fact, many firms rely on unique and compelling charts and graphs to help differentiate themselves from their competition.

 If you don’t want to give up the ability to generate eye-catching visuals, look for a content automation solution with strong native charting and graphics capabilities.
-They should be able to create a distinct, high-quality design and product vector art, which can be scaled to any size without distortion or loss of clarity.
+The solution you choose needs to be able to create a distinct, high-quality, vector-base charts and graphs which are fully automated, data smart, ADA compliant, and most importantly… beautiful.

 3. Real scalability

-Some desktop publishing tools offer data and content mapping plug-ins but fall short of true automation.
-These lower-cost and less-sophisticated solutions may make sense for some firms.
-For example, if you’re unable to come to a consensus on templates and designs, you’ll likely need a lot of manual intervention regardless of how much you automate.
-In addition, if your published page counts are very low, the total people-hours you spend creating materials, even over many quarters, might not add up enough to justify a big upfront investment in a sophisticated content tool.
+Some desktop publishing tools offer data and content mapping plug-ins, but they fall short of “true automation”.
+These less-sophisticated solutions may make sense for some firms.
+For example, if your published page counts are very low, the total resource-hours you spend creating materials, even over many quarters, might not add up enough to justify a big upfront investment in a sophisticated content tool.
+Desktop solutions may also make sense if you’re unable to come to a real consensus on your templates and designs, causing your department to enact an endless series of manual changes.
+Successful automation requires a commitment to standards and some firms just aren’t ready for that.

-However, if you publish large volumes of materials, generate multiple related types of materials in parallel, or plan to in the future — and have the discipline to embrace some templatizing of materials — then look for a solution that’s fundamentally designed for complex scenarios related to volume and multiple templates.
-Over time, the greater efficiencies from a true automation solution add up to a lower total cost of ownership than tools with a lower initial price tag.
+If you publish large volumes of materials, or generate multiple related types of materials in parallel, and have the discipline to embrace templatizing your materials, look for a solution that’s fundamentally designed to support these criteria efficiently.
+Over time, the greater efficiencies from a true automation solution add up to a lower total cost of ownership than tools with a lower initial price tag but less sophisticated capabilities.

 4. Integration capabilities